 Carlo Randoni ( 1755 - 1831 )

-AN IMPORTANT SET OF SIX NORTH-ITALIAN ROYAL RESTAURATION STOOLS, carved by Giovan Battista Parodi gilded by Agostino Laviosa, Genoa,1821.
+AN IMPORTANT SET OF EIGHT NORTH-ITALIAN ROYAL RESTAURATION STOOLS, carved by Giovan Battista Parodi gilded by Agostino Laviosa, Genoa,1821.

 Carved Gilt Giltwood Ivory Lacca Walnut